komalkish/Final_Project/README.md

 # Final_Project

-## Analysis of life expectancy from a Kaggle data set
+## Analysis of life expectancy from a Kaggle data set.
+To predict what factors (such as disease, BMI, population, income, education, etc.) have the most influence on life expectancy categorized by country.

 ### Hypothesis:
 	Developing countries will have lower life expectancy than developed countries.